Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 Switch Providers If:

-• Competitors offer better coverage limits or lower service fees
+• Competitors offer better coverage caps or lower service fees

 • You've had claims denied or experienced poor service quality